isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

   (one hour) if not specified.

-- ``rekey-interval`` governs the time interval the keys for each configured server are checked if they expires before the next check cycle, so that new keys are created.
-The value must be smaller than the ``tkey-lifetime`` value.
-It is expressed in seconds and it defaults to 2700 seconds (45 minutes) if not specified.
+- ``rekey-interval`` governs the time interval the keys for each configured server are checked for rekeying, i.e. a new key is created to replace the current usable one when its age is greater than the ``rekey-interval`` value.
+The value must be smaller than the ``tkey-lifetime`` value, we recommend between 50 and 80 percent of it.
+  It is expressed in seconds and it defaults to 2700 seconds (45 minutes, 75 percent of one hour) if not specified.

-- ``retry-interval`` governs the time interval to retry to create a key if any error occured on any key.
-The value must be smaller than the ``rekey-interval`` value.
+- ``retry-interval`` governs the time interval to retry to create a key if any error occurred on creating a key for a configured server.
+  The value must be smaller than the ``rekey-interval`` value, and should be at most the third of the difference between ``tkey-lifetime`` and ``rekey-interval``.
 It is expressed in seconds and it defaults to 120 seconds (2 minutes) if not specified.

 - ``fallback`` governs the behavior when GSS-TSIG should be used (a matching DNS server is configured) but no GSS-TSIG key is available.